 As traditional news sites continue to see their online traffic decline, many will celebrate a small victory this week when the Victoria’s Secret Fashion Show returns.
 Along with pictures of hotties to boost social media channels ordinarily hampered by photos of actual news, it will also present an opportunity for unscrupulous editors to stuff their articles full of keywords like “hot photos of sexy girls,” “amateur hot photos of sexy girls,” and “hottest sexiest hot girls 2015.”

-The annual event is a godsend for news organizations, who are under increasing pressure to improve search traffic on sites whose content normally revolves around dull, unsexy topics like international events, government policymaking, and healthcare, while focusing very little on hot photos of sexy girls.
+The annual event is a godsend for news organizations, which are under increasing pressure to improve search traffic on sites whose content normally revolves around dull, unsexy topics like international events, government policymaking, and healthcare, while focusing very little on hot photos of sexy girls.
 “Hot photos of sexy girls,” in fact, is a keyword that was found to be next to impossible to squeeze into the majority of traditional news coverage this year.

 Some writers did attempt it, however, with one enterprising New York Times editor being dismissed after including a meta-description which read, “Hot photos of sexy girls among things not on minds of those grieving latest ISIS terror attack.”